k98kurz/serpent/readme.md

 If you use an autoloader, just put the following at the beginning of the file in which you want to use it:

-	use k98kurz\Serpent as Serpent;
+	use k98kurz\Serpent\Serpent as Serpent;

 If not using an autoloader, `require_once` both files before the `use` statement.

 Note that you should have a default encryption key stored in the `APP_KEY` environment variable.
-If not, you will need to manually specify a key.
+If not, you will need to manually specify a key, e.g.

+	putenv("APP_KEY=$key");

 ### Note About Ciphertext Encoding and Mcrypt Mode